StackVista/stackstate-docs/setup/agent/about-stackstate-agent.md

 description: StackState Self-hosted v5.1.x
 ---

-# About the StackState Agent
+# About StackState Agent V2

 ## Overview

-The StackState Agent functions as a collector and gateway.
+StackState Agent V2 functions as a collector and gateway.
 It connects to external systems to retrieve data and pushes this to StackState.

 ## About the Agent

 ### Architecture

 StackState Agent V2 can be run on Linux or Windows systems or inside a Docker container.
-It is not necessary to deploy the StackState Agent on every machine to retrieve data.
+It is not necessary to deploy StackState Agent V2 on every machine to retrieve data.
 Each deployed StackState Agent can run multiple checks to collect data from different external systems.

 ![StackState Agent architecture](../../.gitbook/assets/stackstate-agent.svg)

 * In [Docker Swarm mode](docker.md#docker-swarm-mode), the Cluster Agent is deployed on the manager node and one Agent on each node.
 * On [Kubernetes or OpenShift](kubernetes.md) clusters, a single Cluster Agent is deployed per cluster and one Agent on each node.
 The Checks Agent runs checks that are configured on the Cluster Agent.

-{% hint style="success" "self-hosted info" %}

-The [Agent V1 \(Legacy\)](agent-v1.md) can be run on Linux.
-{% endhint %}

 ### Integrations